froger-me/wp-update-migrate/README.md

   if ( true === $update_migrate->get_result() ) {
     /**
     * @todo
-    * Execute your own logic here in case an update was applied succeessfully.
+    * Execute your own logic here in case an update was applied successfully.
     *
     * if ( false === has_action( 'example_action', 'example_function' ) ) {
     *     add_action( 'example_action', 'example_function', 10 );